-Febr or the Period uary 1, 2023 to mber 31, 2023 ^(a)
+For the Period February 1, 2023 to December 31, 2023

 NET ASSET VALUE, BEGINNING OF PERIOD \$ 20.26

 INCOME/(LOSS) FROM INVESTMENT OPERATIONS:

-Net investment income/(loss) ^(b) (0.13)
+Net investment income/(loss) (b) (0.13)

 Net realized and unrealized gain/(loss) 4.20

 Total from investment operations 4.07

 DISTRIBUTIONS:

 From net investment income (0.95)

 Total distributions (0.95)

 Net increase/(decrease) in net asset value 3.12

 NET ASSET VALUE, END OF PERIOD \$ 23.38

-TOTAL RETURN ^(c) 20.05%
+TOTAL RETURN(c) 20.05%

 RATIOS/SUPPLEMENTAL DATA:

 Net assets, end of period (000s) \$ 198,005

-Ratio of expenses to average net assets 0.80% ^(d)
+Ratio of expenses to average net assets 0.80% (d)

-Ratio of net investment income/(loss) to average net assets (0.68)% ^(d)
+Ratio of net investment income/(loss) to average net assets (0.68)% (d)

-Portfolio turnover rate ^{(e),(f)} 62%
+Portfolio turnover rate (e),(f) 62%

-(a) The Sprott Junior Uranium Miners ETF commenced operations on February 1, 2023.

-(c) Total return is calculated assuming an initial investment made at the net asset value at the beginning of the period and redemption at the net asset value on the last day of the period and assuming all distributions are reinvested at reinvestment prices.
-Total return calculated for a period of less than one year is not annualized.

-(e) Portfolio turnover rate does not include securities received or delivered from processing creations or redemptions in-kind.
+- (a) The Sprott Junior Uranium Miners ETF commenced operations on February 1, 2023. - (b) Based on average shares outstanding during the period. - (c) Total return is calculated assuming an initial investment made at the net asset value at the beginning of the period and return at the net asset value on the last day of the period and assuming all distributions are reinvested at reinvestment prices.
+Total return calculated for a period of less than one year is not annualized. - (d) Annualized. - (e) Portfolio turnover rate does not include securities received or delivered from processing creations or redemptions in-kind. - (f) Not annualized